TexasInstruments/edgeai-tensorlab/docs/pixel2pixel/Quantization.md

 ### Instructions for compiling models in Open Source Runtimes of TIDL 8.0 (August 2021) onwards:
 TIDL offers Open Source Runtimes such as ONNXRuntime, TFLiteRuntime and TVM+DLR.
-The compilation options to use in these runtimes for QAT/Calibrated models in ONNXRuntime, TFLiteRuntime are:
+The compilation options to use in these runtimes for QAT models in ONNXRuntime, TFLiteRuntime are:
 ```
 accuracy_level =     0                            #to avoid further Calibration in TIDL.
 advanced_options:quantization_scale_type = 1      #to use power of 2 quantization.